 The Public Housing Authority (PHA) will look at a number of factors to determine if a person is eligible for the subsidy.
 First, the PHA considers the household size, or how many members are in your household.
 This shows the PHA how much assistance you might need and if you can cover all of the housing expenses on your own or not.
 Additionally, the household size and the total annual gross income of the household are correlated.
-If you make more than 50% of the median income in their area, they won’t qualify for the loan or housing choice voucher program.
+If you make more than 50% of the median income in your area, then they won’t qualify for the loan or housing choice voucher program.
 Both the household size and income level define whether you will receive assistance or not.
 It also determines how much assistance you will receive, if you are accepted.
 (Chen)

-The PHA in their city will make a determination based on the housing choice voucher application and then likely place the applicant on a waiting list.
+The PHA in their city will make a determination based on the housing choice voucher application.
+After you apply, the Program will probably waitlist you.
 That list is often incredibly long and could take as long as two years before something becomes available.
-Applicants with a housing choice voucher program application that is shows they are in a particularly dire situation may be bumped up on the list if your application reflects your dire situation.
+The Program could bump you up on the list if your application reflects your dire situation.

 What Is Everyone Responsible for?

-All parties — the applicant, PHA, and owner/property manager — enter into an agreement once everything is hammered out.
+All parties — the applicant, the local Public Housing Authority, and owner/property manager — enter into an agreement once everything is settled.
 The applicant (now tenant) is responsible for paying their portion of rent on time.

-If there are any changes to the household like someone moved out, a marriage, a death, etc., then these changes need to be reported immediately.
-The PHA must ensure that the payment to the landlord is on time and also provide yearly inspections of the property to ensure that it’s up to code.
-Finally, the owner/property manager of the residence must maintain a clean, working, and safe house for their tenants to the standard set by the PHA.
+If there are any changes to the household like someone moved out, a marriage, a death, etc., then the tenant needs to report these changes immediately.
+The PHA must ensure that the payment to the landlord is on time.
+Also, the PHA must provide yearly inspections of the property to ensure that it’s up to code.
+Finally, the owner or property manager of the residence must maintain a clean, functional, and safe house for their tenants to the standard set by the PHA.

-Once an applicant goes through the approval process, it may take a long time to get a home but it’s worth it in the end as long as they know and understand their rights and responsibilities.
+Once an applicant goes through the approval process, it may take a long time to get a home.
+But, it is worth it in the end, as long as they know and understand their rights and responsibilities.